Austin Riley Player Props: Braves vs. Reds

 Austin Riley At The Plate

-- Riley is hitting .314 with a double, two home runs and seven walks.
+- Riley is batting .300 with a double, two home runs and seven walks.

-- Among qualified hitters in MLB, he ranks 51st in batting average, 30th in on-base percentage, and 55th in slugging.
+- Among qualified batters in MLB, he ranks 64th in batting average, 38th in on-base percentage, and 72nd in slugging.

-- Riley has gotten a hit in eight of 10 games this season (80.0%), with multiple hits twice.
+- In nine of 11 games this year (81.8%), Riley has reached via hit, and that includes multiple hits twice.

-- He has gone deep in two of 10 games played this year, and in 4.5% of his plate appearances.
+- In 11 games played this year, he has gone deep in two of them.

-- In six games this season, Riley has picked up an RBI, with more than one RBI once.
+- Riley has driven in a run in six games this year (54.5%), including one multiple-RBI game.

-- He has scored in four games this year (40.0%), but has had no multi-run games.
+- In five of 11 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.